galawaydude/data-place/000 index/stuff.md

 real time os

 program is a passive set of instructions stored in a disk, a process is an active instance of a prgraom in execution

+for each process, the os creates a ds the ds has 4 main sections stack, heap, data segments, text segments

+local variabls, functionds calls, and return